 No Redemption Minimum Or Rewards Expiration: Most rewards credit cards require you to have a certain amount of points, miles or cash back in order to redeem.
 This makes it difficult to benefit from your earnings on a regular basis and, in many cases, increases your odds of falling victim to rewards devaluation or seeing your bounty expire.

-There are no such issues with Discover it, as you can redeem the cash back that you earn at any time, regardless of amount, and earnings do not expire.
+There are no such issues with Discover it® Cash Back, as you can redeem the cash back that you earn at any time, regardless of amount, and earnings do not expire.
 If nothing else, this should help reduce stress.

-- 0% Financing For 6-18 Months: One iteration of Discover it offers 0% introductory rates on both new purchases and balance transfers for the first 14 months after account opening.
-The other offers 0% on purchases for 6 months and 0% on transfers for 18.
-Which you choose obviously depends on how much credit card debt you currently have, if any, as well as the amount of any big-ticket purchases that you have planned for the coming months.
-Using a credit card calculator will help you determine how long it will take to repay such amounts, thereby making it easier to choose between Discover it offers and ultimately minimize the cost of financing.
+- 0% Financing For 14 Months: Discover it® Cash Back offers 0% introductory rates on both new purchases and balance transfers for the first 14 months after account opening.
+Using a credit card calculator will help you determine how long it will take to repay such amounts, thereby helping you minimize the cost of financing.

 - Bonus Category Earnings Capped At $75 Per Quarter: The fact that you’ll earn 5% cash back on only the first $1,500 spent across each quarter’s bonus categories means that you can earn a maximum of $75 per quarter, or $300 per year, in rewards on such expenses.
 That’s not too bad, but it’s not what most people expect when they see 5% cash back advertised, either.

-- 3% Balance Transfer Fee: Depending on how much credit card debt you have to transfer, this fee could loom quite large or simply represent a minor annoyance.
-It would amount to $240 for the average household, based on their roughly $8,000 balance.
+- 3% Intro Balance Transfer Fee: Depending on how much credit card debt you have to transfer, this fee could loom quite large or simply represent a minor annoyance.
+It would amount to $252 for the average household, based on their roughly $8,400 balance.
 That’s a significant amount, which could threaten your ability to get out of debt before regular rates kick in and immediately start to eat away at savings.
-But if you have only a few hundred dollars in lingering debt, pay your bill in full every month and are mostly interested in Discover it for rewards, the 3% fee wouldn’t cost you much in the grand scheme of things.
+But if you have only a few hundred dollars in lingering debt, pay your bill in full every month and are mostly interested in Discover it® Cash Back for rewards, the 3% intro (5% after) fee wouldn’t cost you much in the grand scheme of things.

-- Likelihood Of A High APR: The Discover it Card advertises a regular APR that can be anywhere from 11.49% to 22.49%, depending on your credit standing at the time of application.
-And while there’s a possibility that you will be awarded a rate below the 13.16% market average for cardholders with excellent credit, the low end of its APR range is reserved for applicants with the most spotless credit histories.
-In other words, everyone who gets approved for this card has excellent credit, but you need the most excellent of excellent credit to qualify for a regular rate near 11%.
-As a result, many applicants will wind up with a regular rate more in line with the averages offered to students (17.47%), secured card users (18.65%) and people with fair credit (22%).
+- Likelihood Of A High APR: The Discover it® Cash Back Card advertises a regular APR that can be anywhere from 13.99% - 24.99% (V), depending on your credit standing at the time of application.
+And while there’s a possibility that you will be awarded a rate close to the market average for cardholders with excellent credit, the low end of its APR range is reserved for applicants with the most spotless credit histories.
+As a result, many applicants will wind up with a regular rate more in line with the averages offered to people with fair credit.

 Other Things To Consider